 Every unit test usually consists of three sections:

 Assemble – setting up the initial state of the tested module.
-For testing state transitions it might be the state before making a mutation.
+For testing state transitions, it might be the state before making a mutation.

 Act – run the code which is being tested.
 For example: make a move on the game board.